unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 - **Key to use for last name**: Header key to check in $_SERVER to retrive the last name (deafults to HTTP_X_REMOTE_LASTNAME)

 ## Survey additional configuration:
-- **Group names**: The comma separated list of allowed groups to compile this specific survey (defaults to empty).
+- **Group names**: The comma separated list of allowed groups to fill this specific survey (defaults to empty).
 If empty it will always ask for a token.

 ## Installation instructions:
 - Clone this repository inside the plugin directory of your LimeSurvey installation